yarn-co/TRIXEL-Feature-Requests/README.md

 ## How to Request a Feature
 Submit an issue to this repository.
 An issue is basically an email; some text, maybe an image and some links that notifies the addressee (us) that we need to give you some of our time.

 See the **circle with the exclamation point** in the icon menu to the right?
 That's the issue button.
-Click it to open an issue, click **Create an issue** then type in what you want to request from us.
+Click it to open an issue, click the green **New Issue** button, then type in what you want to request from us.
 Then click the "Submit" button and we'll be notified of your request.

 ### What should you include?
 Well, you can do whatever you want #SatreLife.
 We can't police your keyboards, ya dig? </br>